Download the PDF

 Throughout the developing world, the effects of climate change are already creating greater instability in fragile and emerging countries and markets:

-- Fragility, Conflict, and Displacement: The Pentagon has described the effects of climate change as “threat multipliers” and as catalysts for conflict.
+- Fragility, Conflict, and Displacement: The Pentagon has described the effects of climate change as “threat multipliers” and catalysts for conflict, and the State Department’s Global Fragility Strategy identifies environmental degradation as a key driver of fragility.
 As an example, security experts suggest Al Qaeda has exploited openings for recruitment and influence as a result of desertification in Northwest Africa.
-Extreme weather has contributed to conflict and terrorism in fragile states that have led to the displacement of 70 million people from their homes, now the highest level in human history.
-By 2050, more than 143 million people could be driven from their homes by conflict over food and water insecurity and climate-driven natural disasters according to the World Bank
+Extreme weather has contributed to conflict and terrorism in fragile states that have led to the displacement of 80 million people from their homes, now the highest level in human history.
+By 2050, more than 143 million people could be driven from their homes by conflict over food and water insecurity and climate-driven natural disasters according to the World Bank.
+And by 2070, almost 20% of the planet could be too hot to be habitable.

 - Food and Water Security: Of the 124 million people worldwide who face “crisis levels” of acute food insecurity, 76% were affected by climate shocks and extremes, according to the Food and Agriculture Organization, and more than half of the people in developing countries live in rural communities dependent on agriculture – a sector highly vulnerable to environmental conditions.
 Rising temperatures increase the costs of agricultural production and threaten biodiversity, with one million species in danger of extinction that affect crop growth, fisheries, and livestock.

 - Economic Development: The World Bank estimates that the effects of climate change could push an additional 100 million people below the poverty line by 2030.
 In addition, the impact of extreme weather is resulting in $520 billion in annual consumption losses and is pushing 26 million people into poverty each year.
-In addition, major commercial ports in developing countries – including Rio de Janeiro, Mumbai, Guangzhou, and Dar es Salaam – face the threat of being submerged by rising sea levels.
-A recent Stanford University study found that climate change has increased economic inequality between developed and developing nations by 25% since 1960.
+In addition, major commercial ports in developing countries – including Rio de Janeiro, Mumbai, Guangzhou, and Dar es Salaam – face the threat of being submerged by rising sea levels, and by 2050 at least 300 million people will live in coastal areas threatened by dangerous flooding.
+A Stanford University study found that climate change has increased economic inequality between developed and developing nations by 25% since 1960.

 Building Solutions: Creating Resilience to Climate Change